MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

 ---

-5. To set predetermined values that will appear for agents by default, select the ellipsis in the top-right corner of a filter area, and then select **Preselects**.
+1. To set predetermined values that will appear for agents by default, select the ellipsis in the upper-right corner of a filter area, and then select **Preselects**.
     > [!div class=mx-imgBorder]
     > ![Select filter preselects.](media/select-filter-preselects.png "Select filter preselects.")
-6. To make a filter value available by default, turn on the **Set as preselected filter** toggle, so that **Preselected** appears next to the filter name, and then select **Done**.
+1. To make a filter value available by default, turn on the **Set as preselected filter** toggle, so that **Preselected** appears next to the filter name, and then select **Done**.

    Values that are set as preselected automatically participate in the filtering without requiring the agent to manually select them.
 Only values made visible can be preselected.
     > [!div class=mx-imgBorder]
     > ![Toggle filter to show as Preselected.](media/set-filter-preselects.png "Toggle filter to show as Preselected.")

-7. If you want to set the filters that must be shown to the agent, select the ellipsis in the top-right corner of a filter area, and then select **Visibility**.
+1. If you want to set the filters that must be shown to the agent, select the ellipsis in the upper-right corner of a filter area, and then select **Visibility**.

-8. Select the values that you want to show the agent, and then select **Done**.
+1. Select the values that you want to show the agent, and then select **Done**.
-9. When you're finished with configuring the values you want, select **Save**.
+1. When you're finished with configuring the values you want, select **Save**.

 ## Enable custom fields as search filters